Linguist joined the Gopher football program in January 2017

 Head coach P.J.
 Fleck announced the hiring of nine assistant coaches, four staff members

-Linguist comes to Minnesota after spending one season at Mississippi State where he coached the safeties.
+Linguist came to Minnesota after spending one season at Mississippi State where he coached the safeties.

 In 2016, he coached a quartet of talented safeties in Brandon Bryant, Kivon Coman, Mark McLaurin and Jamal Peters.
 Those four players combined to make seven of Mississippi State’s 14 interceptions.